Radiotherapy Patient information

 Duration:

-Your physician will determine how long you will need to take steroids.
-The side effects of the medication are temporary and will gradually decrease after you stop the medication.
+will need to take steroids.
+The side effects of the medication are temporary and will

 Self-Care Measures: